top of page

 No-Sew Scandinavian Folded Fabric Star Christmas Ornament

 It is time to trim our family’s annual Christmas Tree.
-I am a softy when it comes to vintage homemade Christmas Tree Ornaments and insist on making my own ornaments just about every year.
-I love to color-coordinate my tree and build upon the ornaments for 3 to 5 years before switching it up to another color scheme.
-Last year, Marie and I made the old-fashioned no-sew quilted folded fabric Christmas ornaments.
+I am a softy when it comes to vintage homemade Christmas Tree Ornaments.
+I also like the old-fashioned no-sew quilted folded fabric Christmas ornaments.
 Did you see how elegant and timeless they are?
 If you didn’t then you need to check that video out.
-The quilted folded fabric ornaments took a significant amount of time to make, so I am happy to use them a few years in a row, however today’s tutorial you can make in hardly any time at all.
 This year I am adding the no-sew Scandinavian folded fabric star Christmas ornaments made from the same fabrics that I made last year’s ornaments from.
-Luckily I still had some of the scrap fabric left and doubly lucky that the fabrics I selected are so timeless that they were easy to find at Joann Fabrics for another year.

 Selecting and Preparing Coordinating Fabrics: